All-girls school with strong college support

-The Young Women's Leadership School in Astoria is a safe school where a diverse group of girls come together to develop the academic skills, assertiveness and confidence necessary for college.
-The school boasts excellent attendance rates and students do well in all subject areas even though teachers may have less experience than at other schools.
+The Young Women's Leadership School in Astoria is a safe school where an ethnically diverse group of girls come together to develop the academic skills and confidence necessary for college.
+The school boasts excellent attendance rates and students do well in all subject areas.
+Most graduate on time, ready to do college-level work.

 The girls wear neat navy uniforms and a sweater with the school crest.
-Some young women wear head scarves, while others sport bouncy ponytails.
-Students represent many countries, including Tibet, Morocco, Russia, Afghanistan, and a number of Latin American nations.
-Many TYWLS students will become the first in their families to attend college.
-(The first graduating class will be in 2013.)
+Students speak more than 60 home languages, and their families come from Tibet, Morocco, Russia, Afghanistan, and a number of Latin American nations.
+Many students are the first in their families to attend college.

-The school requires students to perform 50 hours of community service and pays a lot of attention to building community.
-Students are supported in small advisory groups focused on female adolescent development and positive self-image.
+The school requires students to perform 50 hours of community service.
+Small advisory groups focused on female adolescent development and positive self-image.
 Teachers assign projects that give girls an opportunity to work together.

 Sports include archery, basketball, rugby, soccer and track and field.
 The school is partnered with PowerPlay, an all-female sports organization with all-female coaches.

-After school: The Young Women's Leadership Foundation helps support many activities, including Girl Scouts, dance, digital photography and other arts.
+The Young Women's Leadership Foundation helps support many activities, including dance, digital photography and other arts.
 Nearly all girls participate.